yhzhang0128/egos-2000/references/USAGES.md

   Enter 1: use the on-board flash ROM @0x20800000 ......
 ```
-4. For Mac users, use the same commands but check your `/dev` directory for the  device name (e.g., `/dev/tty.usbserial-xxxxxx`)
+4. For MacOS users, use the same commands but check your `/dev` directory for the  device name (e.g., `/dev/tty.usbserial-xxxxxx`)
 5. For Windows users, find the board in your "Device Manager" (e.g., COM4) and use `PuTTY` to connect with the board:

 ![This is an image](screenshots/putty.png)